TiredSkitarii/dragons-dice-gaming-club/README.md

 When subjectesd to Lighthouse testing, a lag in performance of about 66 on mobile and 75 on Desktop (all other metrics tested well) - upon looking into ways to improve this, it was detrermines (with help from Brian Macharia) that large image sizes may be contributing to the issue - all JPEG images were re-formatted into smaller WEBP images with less pixels.
 This improved the score of the mobile load to 73 on mobile (no discernable effect on desktop), but was still slower than was ideal.
 On further review, it was determined that the images could be perhaps made smaller still, but constraints with time prevented this being implemented.
 For now the performance score must remain as it is, but if carried on in future, this project would look to decrease the image sizes further to promote faster loading.
 (A contributing factor to the images large size may be that many of them were photographs, and thus not optimised for digital display)

 After removing the carousel images, another Lighthouse test was run again, with a significant dip in performance on Mobile to 58, but an Improvement in Desktop to about 89.
 In an effort to combat this, the image size of the Event Cards  and the Town Hall imaged on the main page was reduced further, which improved the load time to 81 - unfortunately, the image size of the remaining images on the Main page could not be reduced without severely affecting the image quality, which would drop the images bewlow the critera for acceptance, so were forced to remain at their current sizes.
 On Desktop, the score for the desktop improved to 98.

+Unfortunately, this didn't solve the issue of the webpage not meeting the critera for non-pixilated images, so after confirming that the websites performance was NOT a tested feature for this project, the WEBP images were replaced by the original JPEG files in order to maximise the number of pixels and avoid any pixilation issues.
+This had the expected side effect of reducing the Lighthouse score of the site down to 68 and 75 for mobile and desktop respectively.

 ### User Experience